ibm-watson-iot/iot-java/samples/iotfdevicemanagement/java_cli_for_manageddevice.rst

 	ManagedDevice managedDevice = new ManagedDevice(options, deviceData);

-The existing users of DeviceClient might observe that the names of these properties are slightly changed.
-These names are changed to mirror the names in the Internet of Things Foundation Connect Dashboard, but the existing users who wants to migrate from the DeviceClient to ManagedDevice can still use the old format and construct the ManagedDevice instance as follows,
+The existing users of DeviceClient might observe that the names of these properties have changed slightly.
+These names have been changed to mirror the names in the Internet of Things Foundation Connect Dashboard, but the existing users who want to migrate from the DeviceClient to the ManagedDevice can still use the old format and construct the ManagedDevice instance as follows,

 .. code:: java